JoaccoG/JoaccoG/README.md

 ## 📝 About me
 <img src="https://media.giphy.com/media/ghH2IM8IvG9Hh6No0r/giphy.gif" width="400" align="right"/>
-As a passionate software engineer, I'm always looking for new challenges to learn, grow and contribute to the programming world.<br><br>
+I create Software, APIs, Websites, Backend Systems and Frontend Designs.<br>
+Currently based in Argentina, Buenos Aires.<br>
+My passions are music, video games and, of course, coding.<br>
+Working for GetGloby as a Ssr Full Stack Developer, although my long-term goal is to move into the videogames industry...
+I'll get there.<br><br>
-My journey began at the age of 15, when I developed a Java-based server (using Eclipse IDE) for a game with two friends as a hobby.
-Although we moved on from it and abandoned the "project" 2 years later, my curiosity for programming remained dormant until I turned 18, that's when I started to learn more and more about coding and rediscovered my love for software development.<br><br>
+My journey began at 15 years old (2015), when I developed a Java-based server for a game with two friends as a hobby, where I programmed the server plugins and kept it running, and although we quit and abandoned the “project” 1 year later, my curiosity for programming had already awakened, and led me to enroll in Computer Science when I finished high school.<br><br>
-Nowadays, I'm fortunate enough to dedicate my professional career to this passion, where I constantly expand my knowledge studying, reading and experimenting with new technologies.
+Nowadays, I constantly expand my knowledge studying, reading, listening to podcasts and experimenting with new technologies.

 <br><br>